 B. The Formal Resolution Hearing and Determinations of Responsibility

 1. At the Formal Resolution Hearing, the Investigator may give a statement containing a summary of their factual findings, and each party will have the option to provide an introduction and an opening statement, summarizing their position.

 3. The Board, the Claimant and the Respondent will have an opportunity to question witnesses who appear at the hearing.
-Questions by the Claimant and the Respondent should be directed to the Board Chair, who will facilitate the questioning of all witnesses, including the investigator.
+In other words, any person who offers testimony at the hearing must remain available to answer questions from the Board and both parties.
+Questions by the Claimant and the Respondent should be directed to the Board Chair, who will facilitate the questioning of all witnesses, including the Investigator.
 Typically, the Board will ask its own questions first, then the questions of the party whose witness it is, then the questions of the other party.
-The Board Chair will be responsible for ensuring the questioning is fair and complies with the terms of this policy, but will not otherwise substantively limit the scope of the parties’ questions unless they seek to elicit solely character evidence, irrelevant information, unduly cumulative evidence, or have the effect of impermissibly badgering or harassing the witness.
-Questions about the parties’ sexual history with anyone other than each other are expressly prohibited during the hearing phase, but if the Respondent is found in violation of the policy, Respondent’s past sexual misconduct may be subject to inquiry in connection with determining potential sanctions.
+The Board Chair will be responsible for ensuring the questioning is fair and complies with the terms of the Policy, but will not otherwise substantively limit the scope of the parties’ questions unless they seek to elicit solely character evidence, irrelevant information, unduly cumulative evidence, or have the effect of impermissibly badgering or harassing the witness.
+Questions about the parties’ sexual history with anyone other than each other are expressly prohibited during the hearing phase, but if the Respondent is found in violation of the Policy, Respondent’s past sexual misconduct may be subject to inquiry in connection with determining potential sanctions.

 4. The Board may, in its discretion, exclude or grant lesser weight to last-minute information or evidence introduced at the hearing that was not previously presented for investigation by the Investigator.

 5. At the conclusion of the hearing, the Investigator may give a closing statement and each party will have an opportunity to provide a closing statement at their option.